-“On War”, the West’s premier work on the philosophy of war, was written by Clausewitz in his spare time as a Prussian officer.
-It was not even published until after his death, yet his ideas have been widely influential in military theory and have had a strong influence on German military thought specifically.
+“On War” is the West’s premier work on the philosophy of war.
+It was written by Carl von Clausewitz in his spare time as a Prussian officer.
+Although it was not even published until after his death, his ideas took hold and have been widely influential in military theory and have had a strong influence on German military thought specifically.

 Prussian German generals such as Helmuth Graf von Moltke were clearly influenced by Clausewitz… Moltke’s notable statement that “No campaign plan survives first contact with the enemy” is a classic reflection of Clausewitz’s insistence on the roles of chance, friction, “fog”, uncertainty and interactivity in war.